RhinoSecurityLabs/little-stitch/README.md

 # Little Stitch

 Bypassing Little Snitch Firewall with Empty TCP Packets.
+The post that goes alongside this PoC on the [Rhino Security Labs Blog](https://rhinosecuritylabs.com/network-security/bypassing-little-snitch-firewall).

 ## Demo